DSLsofMath/DSLsofMath/Lectures/07/README.md

 [Lecture slides](https://rawgit.com/DSLsofMath/DSLsofMath/master/Lectures/07/slides.html)

-Below is just a "table of contents" for the lecture.

 ## Learning outcomes for lecture 7

 This lecture we will focus on the following subset of the full